A Sad and Beautiful World: Release

 A Sad and Beautiful World was selected in the Kaleidoscope section of the Filmfest Hamburg and was screened on 1 October 2025.
 It was also selected in the Thematic strands: 'Love' section of the 2025 BFI London Film Festival and had its UK premiere on 11 October 2025.

-It also was chosen for the 'Meeting Point' slate of the 70th Valladolid International Film Festival and will be screened in October.
+It also was chosen for the 'Meeting Point' slate of the 70th Valladolid International Film Festival and was screened in October.

 It was also screened in International Perspective at the São Paulo International Film Festival on 24 October 2025.

-It will compete in the Red Sea: Competition strand at the Red Sea International Film Festival and have screening on 5 December 2025.
+It competed in the Red Sea: Competition strand at the Red Sea International Film Festival and had screening on 5 December 2025.

+The film competed in the Awards Buzz – Best International Feature Film section of the 37th Palm Springs International Film Festival on 3 January 2026.

+The film was also part of Horizons section of the 60th Karlovy Vary International Film Festival, where it was screened from 3 July to 8 July 2026.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on eight critics, indicating "generally favorable" reviews.

-Giorgia Del Don of Cineuropa at the Venice Film Festival’s Giornate degli Autori praised the film as director Cyril Aris’s heartfelt tribute to Lebanon, highlighting its nuanced portrayal of love, humour, and resilience amid national uncertainty.
+Giorgia Del Don of Cineuropa at the Venice Film Festival's Giornate degli Autori praised the film as director Cyril Aris's heartfelt tribute to Lebanon, highlighting its nuanced portrayal of love, humour, and resilience amid national uncertainty.
 Del Don commended the film for its emotionally rich narrative spanning three decades, avoiding sentimentality through complex, non-stereotypical characters.
-While concluding his review Del Don observed that the effective use of archival footage and Anthony Sahyoun’s evocative score, "leads the public between reality and fiction, hope and despair," further more the "need to escape and the fear of leaving;" all the "contradictory feelings" deepen the film’s exploration of identity, memory, and the tension between escape and belonging.
+While concluding his review, Del Don observed that the effective use of archival footage and Anthony Sahyoun's evocative score, "leads the public between reality and fiction, hope and despair," further more the "need to escape and the fear of leaving;" all the "contradictory feelings" deepen the film's exploration of identity, memory, and the tension between escape and belonging.